top of page

 Chicago-based mezzo-soprano Lauryn Nelson is making a striking impression on the opera scene.
 She is praised for her rich timbre and commanding stage presence.
 She recently earned her Master of Music in Vocal Performance from Northwestern University’s Bienen School of Music, following a Bachelor of Music from DePaul University.

-Lauryn’s artistry has garnered numerous accolades, including Second Place in the 2025 Metropolitan Opera Laffont Competition (Central Region), First Place in the 2024 Illinois District, and Encouragement Awards in both the Illinois and Minnesota Districts (2023).
+Lauryn’s artistry has garnered numerous accolades, including Grand Prize at the Patricia Crump Competition, Second Place in the 2025 Metropolitan Opera Laffont Competition (Central Region), First Place in the 2024 Illinois District, and Encouragement Awards in both the Illinois and Minnesota Districts (2023).
 She also received the 2023 National Opera Association's Legacy Award and the Farwell Trust Award from the Musicians Club of Women Competition.

 20230508191618440_edited_edited.jpg